National Association of Evangelicals: National Religious Broadcasters

 In 1944, the NAE formed the National Religious Broadcasters (NRB) at its convention in Columbus, Ohio.
 NRB was the first of many related service agencies NAE would charter with a particular purpose in mind.
 Following the lead of CBS and NBC, the Mutual Radio Network had announced it would no longer sell time for religious broadcasting and turned the Protestant broadcasting slot over to the Federal Council of Churches.
 NRB, after holding its own constitutional convention later that year, responded to the challenge, eventually persuading the networks to reverse their policies.
 NRB is now a separate organization.

 Evangelical Chaplains Commission

-In addition to NRB, NAE created the Chaplains Commission in 1944 to assist evangelical chaplains in the military.
-The NAE Chaplains Commission continues to provide support and endorsement for evangelicals to minister as chaplains to three branches of the military and the Department of Veterans Affairs.
-Free exercise and expression of faith in U.S. military institutions is a primary cause that the Chaplains Commission supports.
-The commission also supports institutional chaplains who serve in hospitals, prisons, workplaces and other areas of ministry.
+In addition to NRB, NAE created the Chaplains Commission in 1944 to assist evangelical chaplains in the U.S. military.
+The NAE Chaplains Commission continues to provide support and endorsement for evangelicals to minister as military chaplains to three branches of the U.S. Armed Forces and the U.S. Department of Veterans Affairs.
+Free exercise and expression of faith in U.S. military institutions is a primary cause that the Evangelical Chaplains Commission supports.
+The commission also supports institutional chaplains who serve in hospitals, prisons, workplaces, and other areas of ministry.